AlderHey-Data-Science/Forecasting/XGBoost-Vs-ARIMA/README-for-XGBoost-Vs-ARIMA-Template.md

 <!-- GETTING STARTED -->
 ## Getting Started
 Firstly it is recommended users have a slight grasp of Python syntax!
-This templae was created for Alder Hey Innovation Trust with the hope of using on patient data.
+This templae was created for Alder Hey Innovation Trust with the hope of improving accuracy on regression tasks through the use of XGBoost.

 ### Prerequisites